bekircbc/bekircbc/README.md

 ## Hi, I am a MERN Stack Developer 👩‍💻

-🔭 I am open for a full-time Full Stack Developer job..
+🔭 I am looking for a full-time Full Stack Developer position where I can further deepen my knowledge and hone my skills.

-🌱 I like to build websites and web applications in JavaScript, React, Nodejs, Mongodb, Express and Angular..
+🌱 I like to build websites and web applications in JavaScript, React, Nodejs, Mongodb, Express and Angular.

-💬 Ask me about my codes.
-If you are willing to learn, feel free to ask..

-👯 I am always willing to learn new Technologies.
-In future, I want to learn Python for datascience and machine learning..
+👯 As web development is my passion, I love to learn new Technologies.
+My goal is to learn more about Python as I am very keen about data science and machine learning.

 😄 My Portfolio Codes are Bankapp, MeetupGetup, Freizeitpark, Teknoza (E-Shop).
 My Focus is full stack.
-I wrote a well-protected backend for Teknoza project.
-I want to add new versions with MySQL and PosgresQL database for this project..
+I wrote a well-protected backend for the "Teknoza project".
+Furthermore, I will add new versions with MySQL and PosgresQL database for this project.

+💬 Feel free to ask me anything about my codes or capabilities.
+I am sure that together we can create great IT solutions for customers.

 ---